geesawra/geesawra.industries/content/posts/mnt-reform.md

 {{< image src=/pictures/reform.jpg alt="MNT Reform in all its beauty.">}}

-With my credit card on hand, I carefully selected the top-specced build and pressed buy: the wait was on.
+With my credit card on hand, I carefully selected the top-spec'd build and pressed buy: the wait was on.

 And I waited, and waited...
 It took almost a year for the thing to be built, tested and delivered to my home, but hey it's here!

-I think my order came at an unfortunate time: MNT was in the middle of shipping the first iteration of their Pocket Reform, which was powered by the same SoC I picked, which was also backordered for months --- on top of that they decided to implement some hardware bugfixes in the motherboard design, and add USB-C Power Delivery charging support.
+I think my order came at an unfortunate time: MNT was in the middle of shipping the first iteration of their Pocket Reform, which was powered by the same SoC[^soc] I picked, which was also backordered for months --- on top of that they decided to implement some hardware bugfixes in the motherboard design, and add USB-C Power Delivery charging support.

+[^soc]: System-On-Chip, the silicon incorporating CPU, GPU and sometimes also RAM and AI accelerators.

 Admittedly I was a little frustrated with the ever-prolonging waiting line for this laptop, and was _very_ close to just call it a nice experiment and just cancel my order, but ultimately I'm happy I stuck with it and just waited a little more.

 The MNT overall has been great, always answering to emails and making sure I was still happy with my order: I can't blame a small artisan shop for being late on an incredibly complex and custom piece of hardware!

-Hardware-wise the laptop is almost flawless, except for an issue with the display which is due to a bad interface soldering job done at the factory[^display] which I'm sure MNT will take care of.
+Hardware-wise the laptop is almost flawless, except for an issue with the display which is due to a bad interface soldering job done at the factory[^display]: this causes horizontal bands and color distortion when adjusting the display -- MNT is aware of this issue and I'm sure they'll send over a replacement part soon.

-[^display]: While MNT tests devices before sending them out, I feel this one is so subtle and random they couldn't diagnose this easily.
+[^display]: While MNT tests devices before sending them out, I feel this issue is so subtle and random that they couldn't diagnose this easily.

-While the Reform Linux distribution --- based on Debian --- is stable for good day-to-day usage, and there's enough juice in this RK3588 SoC to actually do real work[^realwork] on this thing, I feel the general community isn't yet accustomed to ARM processors on the desktop.
+While the Reform Linux distribution --- based on Debian --- is stable for good day-to-day usage, and there's enough juice in this Rockchip RK3588 SoC to actually do real work[^realwork] on this thing, I feel the general community isn't yet accustomed to ARM processors on the desktop.

-[^realwork]: Except Rust, its LSP is too heavy for this SoC in large projects.
+[^realwork]: Except Rust, `rust-analyzer` is too heavy for this SoC in large projects.

 Some software is simply not packaged for ARM, and the driver situation is considerably worse than x86 due to embedded components not shining for upstream Linux support except for the bare minimum needed for server usage.